WTHR Senior Investigative Reporter

 Named a 2007 Ethics Fellow by the Poynter Institute, Bob is a frequent speaker at conferences, workshops and universities, discussing the craft, impact and ethics of investigative journalism.
 He is a member of Investigative Reporters and Editors and a 1993 graduate of Northwestern University's Medill School of Journalism.

-When he's not investigating, chances are you'll find Bob surrounded by kids on a local ball field or basketball court.
-Bob coaches soccer at United Soccer Alliance of Indiana, basketball at Indy Parks Thatcher Family Center, and baseball and softball at Eagle Creek Little League.
-He volunteers as a member of ECLL's executive board of directors.
+When he's not investigating, chances are you'll find Bob coaching on a local ball field or basketball court.
+He coaches soccer at United Soccer Alliance of Indiana, basketball at Indy Parks Thatcher Family Center, and baseball and softball at Eagle Creek Little League.
+Bob volunteers as a member of ECLL's executive board of directors.

 You can contact Bob via email or 317-655-5768.